brentsimmons/RSXML/README.md

 This is utility code for parsing XML and HTML using libXML2’s SAX parser.

 It builds two framework targets: one for Mac, one for iOS.
 It does not depend on any other third-party frameworks.
+The code is Objective-C with ARC.

 #### The gist